schefm2/Lab_6/README.md

 3. Gains entered with the keypad or keyboard (*as in one or the other, or as in both must be functioning?*)
 4. Desired heading initially set using keypad or keyboard, but modified using the ranger.
 There should be a **neutral height** setting to work around.
 5. Pulse width for tail fan based on error of desired heading and actual heading (which is measured by the compass).
+6. Servo controls the thrust fan angles
+7. Thrust fan angles will be set so that the fans are vertical to the table, and used to turn the gondola instead of the tail fan. **The two thrust fans must spin in opposite directions!**
+8. For this semester, **the tail fan will not be used!**
+9. **Neutral height will be set to 50 [cm] with a small deadband**.
+Increasing the ranger distance will turn the gondola clockwise to a max offset of 180 degrees, and decreasing the ranger distance will turn it counterclockwise to -180 degrees max.
+10. **Include a routine for adjusting the thrust angle to vertical**, as it will be different for each gondola.
+11. thrust fans will spin in opposite directions, but the correct direction for the fans must be determined based on the heading error.
+12. Using a XBAR of 0x25 (P0.4 to P0.7), CCM0 controls the rudder fan (**not used in this lab**), CCM1 controls the thrust angle, CCM2 controls left fan power, and CCM3 controls right fan power.
+13. A/D conversion of the battery voltage will take place on P1.3.
+The voltage divider is set up such that the ADC will read a voltage that is .236*(Battery Voltage).

 More specifics:
 COMPASS